Profile

 – MRes (Master of Research) Psychology at Northumbria University

-– Currently studying for a PhD in nutritional psychology at Northumbria University -
+– PhD Psychology (Nutritional Psychology) at Northumbria University -

 Work History: